mokhtar85/Application-web-de-gestion-et-de-suivi-de-colis-de-transport-partie-back/README.md

 This backend of the parcel management and real-time tracking application was developed during my end-of-study internship at Bee Coders.
 Built with Spring Boot, Java, and MySQL, it handles business logic, data persistence, and provides REST APIs for the frontend developed with Angular.

 # Prerequisites
-Java 11 or higher
+Java 11 or higher,
-Maven
+Maven,
 MySQL Server
 # Installation and Configuration
 Clone the Repository